JM-Addington/PGBackup/readme.md

 # Overview
-This is a super simple project: it creates a docker image that will automatically back up a postgres database to a mounted volume.
+This project creates a Docker image that automatically backs up a PostgreSQL database to a mounted volume.

 ## Why?
 Because I regularly need to back up databases where I already have all of the credentials stored in environment variables.
 Copying and pasting the values is redundant and error-prone.